luisfortizvelasquezsr27-prog/Poverty-Thresholds-and-Violent-Crime-Evidence-of-Nonlinear-Socioeconomic-Distress-across-the-U.S/README.md

 | XGBoost | 0.207 |

 ### Poverty Threshold

 - Estimated threshold: **16.6% poverty**
 - Predicted crime rates increase sharply beyond this level
 - Evidence of a nonlinear relationship between poverty and violent crime

-## Agentic Analysis

-This project incorporated AI-assisted research workflows.
-Claude and ChatGPT were used to support coding, debugging, visualization, interpretation of statistical results, and writing refinement.
-All final analyses, figures, interpretations, and conclusions were manually reviewed and verified using the underlying data and model outputs.

 ## Author